Jiroshima08/A-Heartfelt-Personal-Website-Frontend-Showcase/README.md

-# I-might-die-for-this
+# A Heartfelt Project

 -- if  you wanna see the code structure,  here it is, happy looking! --

 Use a laptop for the best experience (or toggle the "browser mode" on your mobile  chrome) since this is not platform-based.

-A project by this aspiring software engineering student.
+A project to further hone my Frontend Development skills.
 (First time taking initiative)

 This project was done while I was carrying my slacker of a group in our Systems Analysis and Design (Chapter 2).
 This is a personal website containing everything important to me.